 The church’s manager added, “Now, the state has issued a document saying that Three-Self churches will be merged and reduced in number.
 And so, many more churches are facing demolition.”

 A local elderly Christian remarked, “This reminds me of the Cultural Revolution when Christians were forced to hold meetings in cellars, cornfields, and pigsties.
-It is likely that such situations will become even more common in the future.”
+Such situations will likely become even more common in the future.”

 Compared to the Three-Self church believers who are still allowed to meet in the open, the fate of house churches is far worse.
 Believers from Xuchang city in Henan are now holding their gatherings in secret, sometimes in the forest, after their church was raided earlier this year.